mox692/tokio/proposal.en.md

   * It supports one-shot APIs (`tokio::fs::write()`, `tokio::fs::read()` etc)
 * cons
   * No ability to switch implementations between thread pool and uring at runtime.
+  * No opt-out way when io_uring is going to be default

 # Details